Making a Referral

 Whether you work in the statutory, private, voluntary or independent sector in West Sussex and provide services for, or come into contact with, children and young people, you have an important role to play in keeping them safe.
 This includes volunteers who provide support and services to children.

-If you are a professional worker with information or concerns about a child you should inform West Sussex County Council’s MASH during office hours on the numbers below.
+If you are a professional worker with information or concerns about a child you should inform the Integrated Front Door (IFD) during office hours on the numbers below.

 If you have doubts about making a referral, please consult your agency manager or practitioner with responsibility for child protection.
-If this is not possible, please speak with MASH for further advice.
+If this is not possible, please speak with the IFD for further advice.

 Referring an Adult